joakimk/toniq/README.md

   - To handle Erlang VM restarts and crashes without loosing jobs
   - To record failed jobs and be able to do manual retries or deletion
   - To be able to see status (iex for now, possible UI in the future)
 * Fail on the side of running a job too many times rather than not at all.
-See more info below.
+See more on this below.

 Uses redis to persist jobs but is **not** resque/sidekiq compatible.
 If you need that then I'd recommend you look at [Exq](https://github.com/akira/exq).